CSCfi/csc-user-guide/docs/support/tutorials/rstudio-or-jupyter-notebooks.md

 # Using RStudio or Jupyter Notebook in Puhti

-[RStudio](https://www.rstudio.com/) and [Jupyter notebooks](https://jupyter.org/) are convinient ways for developing and running R or Python code.
+[RStudio](https://www.rstudio.com/) and [Jupyter notebooks](https://jupyter.org/) are convenient options for developing and running R or Python code.
-The R or Python code is run on compute node within an [interactive session](../../computing/running/interactive-usage.md), but the tools themselves are used via a local web browser.
+The R or Python code is run on a compute node within an [interactive session](../../computing/running/interactive-usage.md), but the tools themselves are used via a local web browser.
 So, there is no need to use NoMachine.

 Using RStudio or Jupyter Notebook involves creating a SSH tunnel from a local PC to a compute node.
 As compute nodes are inaccessible via the Internet, the tunnel needs to go through a login node.
 This is not possible with Windows PowerShell (it does not support jump servers), and therefore it is